 - Videos also help take your potential guest 'inside your doors' to show people exactly how they'll have a good time.

 - Bright colours that reflect your brand and express mood (muted tones for relaxing or bright hues for adventure).

 2. Ask site visitors to take the next step

-It’s a fact of human nature: Ask people to do something, and they probably will.
-Okanagan websites showcasing tourism services, then, need plenty of clear calls-to-action (CTA’s) asking site visitors to view rentals, book lessons, or reserve a paddle board, etc.
+There's a saying that people hate to be sold, but they love buying--your website should help people buy, not hinder them.
+It's a fact of human nature: Ask people to do something, and they probably will.
+Okanagan websites showcasing tourism services, then, need plenty of clear calls-to-action (CTA's) asking site visitors to view rentals, book lessons, or reserve a paddleboard, etc.

 3. Make sure your design is responsive.

 Desktop, laptop, tablet or phone: make it pretty, helpful, and fast on all devices and your guests will love you.
 Tourists do a lot of their trip planning well in advance of their holidays, but many like the freedom of changing their plans as they go, staying a day longer here or there if they find a spot they love.
 People are online on the go.
 Whether is it's in the car or from a restaurant, the amount of people landing on your website using a phone is staggering.

 Tourism websites get a massive percentage of mobile website traffic - our Kelowna area tourism clients see 50 to 60%.
 It's EXTREMELY CRITICAL that your website works flawlessly on phones and tablets.
 Let's say someone Googles 'Kelowna hotels' on their phone.
 With a responsive website--a website that adjusts to suit the user's screen--site visitors will be able to get the info they need, and, hopefully, be able to tap that 'BOOK NOW' button or click to call instantly to talk to someone.
 Adding a fast way to see a map and get directions is another way to score bonus points with your guests.